A Non-Orthogonal Variational Quantum Eigensolver: Results

 \section{Results}

 H$_4$ is often used as a small testbed for single-reference coupled-cluster methods~\cite{Paldus1993,Mahapatra1999,Kowalski2000,Jankowski1980,Evangelista2006}.
 We shall focus on the square (D$_\text{4h}$) geometry here.
-The system exhibits two exactly degenerate determinants at the D$_\text{4h}$ geometry.
-Therefore, it will exhibit effects of both strong and weak correlation.
+The system exhibits two exactly degenerate determinants at the D$_\text{4h}$ geometry, leading to a mix of strong and weak correlation effects.
 Another important class of chemical systems to investigate is hydrocarbons.
 In this work, we shall study a simple hydrocarbon, hexatriene (C$_6$H$_8$).
 The interesting aspect of this molecule is that the torsional PES of a double bond leads to a strong correlation problem.
 At $\theta = 90^\circ$, it exhibits two exactly degenerate determinants and therefore it is strongly correlated.
 To form the active space, we include the entire set of $\pi$ electrons in the system along with both $\Pi$ and $\Pi^*$ orbitals.
-The resulting active space is then (6e, 6o), and this also possesses a good mixture of strong and weak correlation.
+The resulting active space is then (6e, 6o), and this also possesses a good mixture of weak and strong correlation.

-In the following section, we present the results of two types of experiments related to our proposed NOVQE approach on these chemical systems and discuss the potential utility of our approach for more general chemical problems.
-With the first class of experiment, we focus on understanding how effectively the ground state can be represented by a linear combination of parametrized wavefunctions, optimized using the gradient-based approach we described above.
+In the following subsections, we present the results of two types of experiments related to our proposed NOVQE approach on these chemical systems and discuss the potential utility of our approach for more general chemical problems.
+With the first class of experiments, we focus on understanding how effectively the ground state can be represented by a linear combination of parametrized wavefunctions, optimized using the gradient-based approach we described above.
 We vary both the complexity of the individual ansatz wavefunctions by adjusting the number of circuit blocks (\(k\)) in the $k$-UpCCGSD ansatz and the number of states \((M)\) in the NOVQE subspace.
 For these calculations, we neglect the challenges posed by a finite number of measurements and the impact of circuit noise.
 In our second set of numerical experiments, we explore the extent to which our proposal for an adaptive measurement scheme is successful in reducing the number of circuit repetitions required to resolve the NOVQE ground state energy to a fixed precision.